Lethal-Lemurs/Bangazon-Api/README.md

 # Installing the Bangazon API

 As of now, the database is going to be hosted on your local computer.
 There are a few things you need to make sure are in place before the database can be up and running.
- 1. Clone the repo on to you local machine.
+ 1. Clone the repo on to your local machine.
  2. Run `npm install`
+ 3. Then `npm run db:reset` (resets the database)
- 3. Next Run `npm start`
+4. Next, run `npm start`
  >This will install all of the necessary packages to get up and running and get your back-end server started.

  ## Using the API
-For now, all calls to the API will be made from `http://localhost:8000` as the domain.
-All calls will be made from here.
+All API calls will be made from `http://localhost:8000/api/v1` as the domain.
+Here you can see the different options you have available.
 >Example: You can get a list of all the users by making a GET call to `http://localhost:8000/api/v1/users/`